BurntSushi/rfcs/text/0000-simd-redux.md

   compiler intrinsics.)
 * **vendor intrinsic** - A normal Rust function whose API mechanically matches the API specified by a vendor.
+* **autovectorization** - An automatic process by optimizing compilers to generate code which uses SIMD instructions, even if you aren't using a SIMD API.

 # Motivation
 [motivation]: #motivation